-The 4 Waterstays under the beams must be changed every max.
+Waterstays must be changed every max.
 10 years or by max.
 25,000 NM of sailing.

 Standing rigging on the mast (spreader and diamond stays/cables) must be changed/replaced minimum every 15 years and/or by max 25,000 NM.